Krayt78/rust-journey/chapters/02_core_concepts/03_structs/README.md

 Structs (short for structures) are custom data types that let you group related values together and name them to make your code more clear.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 5: Using Structs to Structure Related Data](https://doc.rust-lang.org/book/ch05-00-structs.html) in the official Rust Book.

 ## Key Concepts

 - **Basic Structs**: Creating custom types with named fields